 The researchers have also explored the shift to natural gas-fired power generation in the U.S. due to the shale gas revolution, investigating the effects of reduced gas prices on emissions of CO2 and conventional air pollutants in the U.S. in Lu et al. (2012a) and Lu et al. (2012b).

 More recently the team has applied insights from research on the U.S. in new research on China, joining with experts on China's electric grid system led by KANG Chongqing of the Department of Electrical Engineering at Tsinghua University.
-LU and McElroy led a study assessing the benefits of interconnecting offshore wind power deployments off the coast of China (Lu et al. 2013), and another study of the effects of offshore wind generation on coal use and carbon emissions (Lu et al. submitted).
+LU and McElroy led a study assessing the benefits of interconnecting offshore wind power deployments off the coast of China (Lu et al. 2013), and another study of the effects of offshore wind generation on coal use and carbon emissions (Lu et al. 2014).
 With visiting scholar CHEN Xinyu of Tsinghua, they assessed the prospects for using electrified space heating in Beijing as a form of energy storage, easing grid integration of renewable power and reducing carbon emissions and air pollution (Chen et al. 2014).
 Working with visiting scholar ZHANG Ning of Tsinghua, the team is also currently researching the benefits of coupling wind power generation with pumped hydro storage in Inner Mongolia.

 Acknowledgment: Some of the material summarized here is based on work supported by the National Science Foundation under Grants No. ATM-1019134 or ATM-0635548 (indicated by acknowledgments in the papers themselves).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation (NSF).